 Students may start our program in fall, spring, or summer.
 There is no formal admissions process for the Certificate in Film Production, but students must meet eligibility requirement and follow the required course sequence.s Please note that certificate

 approval cannot be awarded for any course retroactively.
 Registration for courses must reflect Certificate (CT) status, which will incur a certificate registration fee.
 In Open Campus, filter

 the Enrollment Type by "Certificate" and register for the classes.
 Before registering, have your certificate courses

 approved in the School of Media Studies office.
 For more information about the course sequence or to schedule an advising appointment, call 212.229.8903 or email the Film Program Advisor.

 Any student with a minimum of a high school diploma or equivalent is eligible to pursue the Certificate in Film Production.
 International students may not apply for a student visa to study in the Certificate in Film Production program.
 For more information

 about U.S. immigration requirements for students, please contact International Student and Scholar Services at 212.229.5592 or firstname.lastname@example.org.

-Students in undergraduate degree programs for which minors are not available (Liberal Arts majors in BPATS/SPE and Lang) may be able earn a noncredit Certificate in Film Production concurrently with their bachelor's degree.
-Go to the
+Students currently enrolled in undergraduate degree programs for which minors are not available (Liberal Arts majors in BPATS/SPE and Lang) may be able to earn a non-credit

 School of Media Studies